brochure describes the flood

 automated flood monitoring system in the Pine and Caboolture River

-catchments has been progressively developed by Seqwater and Councils.
+catchments has been progressively developed by Seqwater and various Councils.

 The system is comprised of a network of rainfall and river height field stations located in the catchment which report via VHF radio to a base station computer located in the Moreton Bay Regional Council office at Strathpine and at Seqwater and Bureau offices.
 The field stations send reports for every 1 millimetre of rainfall and every 50 millimetre change in river height.

-The Bureau of Meteorology issues Flood Warnings and River Height Bulletins for the Pine and Caboolture River catchment regularly during floods.
+The Bureau of Meteorology issues River Height Bulletins for the Pine and Caboolture River catchment regularly during flash floods.
 They are sent to radio stations for broadcast, and to local Councils, emergency services and a large number of other agencies involved in managing flood response activities.
-Flood Warnings and River Height Bulletins are available via :
+River Height Bulletins are available via :

 Internet/World Wide Web

-Flood Warnings and River Height Bulletins contain observed river heights for a selection of the river height monitoring locations.
+River Height Bulletins contain observed river heights for a selection of the river height monitoring locations.
 The time at which the river reading has been taken is given together with its tendency (e.g. rising, falling, steady or at its peak).
-The Flood Warnings may also contain predictions in the form of minor, moderate or major flooding for a period in the future.
-River Height Bulletins also give the height above or below the road bridge or causeway for each river station located near a road crossing.
+River Height Bulletins may also give the height above or below the road bridge or causeway for each river station located near a road crossing.

-One of the simplest ways of understanding what the actual or predicted river height means is to compare the height given in the Warning or Bulletin with the height of previous floods at that location.
+One of the simplest ways of understanding what the actual river height means is to compare the height given in the Bulletin with the height of previous floods at that location.

 The table below summarises the flood history of the Pine and Caboolture River catchments - it contains the flood gauge heights of the more significant floods.

-Historical flood heights for all river stations in the Pine and Caboolture River Floodwarning networks, as shown on the map, are available from the Bureau of Meteorology upon request.
+Historical flood heights for all river stations in the Pine and Caboolture River monitoring networks, as shown on the map, are available from the Bureau of Meteorology upon request.